EduMartinezz/Real-time-IoT-Predictive-Maintenance-Dashboard/README.md

 - Auxiliary data (e.g., unit number, cycle).
 - Target variable (RUL).

-**Note**: The dataset is large (14.7 GB).
+**Size**: The dataset is 14.7 GB when extracted.
 Due to GitHub’s file size limits, it is not included in this repository.
 The code automatically downloads and extracts the dataset during setup.

 ## Requirements
 - Python 3.8+